hniksic/rust-subprocess/README.md

 let exit_status = Exec::cmd("umount").arg(dirname).join()?;
 ```

+To prevent quoting and security issues, subprocess will not spawn a
-Execute the command using the OS shell, like C's `system`:
+shell unless explicitly requested.
+To execute a command using the OS
+shell, like C's `system`, use `Exec::shell`:

 ```rust
 Exec::shell("shutdown -h now").join()?;